-The claim-free discount data indicates a credibility of .246.
-This may imply a $\beta$ of .548 (= 2.225 \ .246).
-We can also derive another estimate of $\beta$ from the relative costs of claim-free and one-claim insureds in the second period.
-This estimate is .556, as shown.

-As can be seen, the results for this class are relatively similar among the different above methods.
+The claim-free discount data indicates a credibility of 0.246.
+This may imply a $\beta_c$ of 0.548 (= 2.225 \ 0.246).
+We can also derive another estimate of $\beta_c$ from the relative costs of claim-free and oneclaim insureds in the second period, from Equation 4.3.
+This estimate is 0.556, as shown.
+As can be seen, the results for this class are relatively similar among the different methods above.

 We also used first period reported count experience.
 We would expect the numerical amount of the credibilities to be different (because the frequency was different).
-The $\beta$ estimates could be similar or different, depending upon whether the use of reported counts has the same predictability as the use of CP5 counts.
-For this data set, the $\beta$ estimates were quite similar for both reported counts and CP5 counts.
+The $\beta_c$ estimates could be similar or different, depending upon whether the use of reported counts has the same predictability as the use of CP5 counts.
+(For example, does the fact of a CP5 claim imply a higher prospective cost than the fact of a reported claim?)
+For this data set, the $\beta_c$ estimates were quite similar for both reported counts and CP5 counts.

 We also used claim-free discount data based on reported counts and pure premiums.
 As we might expect from risk theory concepts, the pure premium data was more volatile.